+REScoop MECISE will facilitate renewable energy cooperatives in financing their projects with less risk for individual cooperatives.
+By pooling funds from cooperatives, local authorities and even private investors from across Europe, the mutual can provide temporary equity to help energy communities finance their projects, thus giving them time to raise equity locally.
 Moreover, the Mutual can act as a mediator to buy commercial projects from traditional investors and open them for local communities and citizens to invest.
-Once the project is up and running, aggregated funds from local citizens can replace the Mutual.
-REScoop MECISE retains its revolving character and ensures that the project directly benefits the local communities.
+Once the project is up and running, aggregated funds from local citizens will replace the Mutual.
+REScoop MECISE will retain its revolving character and ensure the project directly benefits the local communities.

-REScoop MECISE also supports the aggregation of small community energy projects and assist them in accessing financing tools typically reserved for larger projects.
-Upscaling projects to over €25 million makes them eligible to soft loans from the European Investment Bank or other institutional investors.
+REScoop MECISE will support the aggregation of small community energy projects and assist them in accessing financing tools typically reserved for larger projects.
+Upscaling projects to over EUR 25 million would make them eligible to soft loans from the European Investment Bank or other institutional investors.
 Big projects produce more economies of scale, and increase negotiating and purchasing power.

-REScoop MECISE fosters collaborations and solidarity between energy cooperatives and local authorities, particularly by helping the latter overcome the challenges they face.
-By aggregating renewable energy, energy efficiency and urban transport projects at the local level, municipalities and REScoops could for instance reach the €30 million threshold that is required to apply to the European Local Energy Assistance (ELENA) and get grants for those projects.
+Finally, REScoop MECISE will foster collaborations and solidarity between energy cooperatives and local authorities, particularly by helping the latter overcome the challenges they face.
+By aggregating renewable energy, energy efficiency and urban transport projects at the local level, municipalities and REScoops could for instance reach the EUR 30 million threshold that is required to apply to the European Local Energy Assistance (ELENA) and get grants for those projects.

 Som Energia - a REScoop from Spain - decided to take matters in its own hands.
 They raised EUR 3,5 million to invest in solar energy projects.
 How?
-Through ‘Generation kWh’, members of the cooperative were invited to provide a long-term zero-interest loan of €100 minimum each.
+Through ‘Generation kWh’.
+Members of the cooperative were invited to provide a long-term zero-interest loan of EUR 100 minimum each.
 Som Energia guarantees that the investment will be paid back in 25 years.
 In the meantime, the investors pay electricity at cost price for the duration of the loan.
-A win for everyone!
-After the first successful investment through this model in 2016, Som Energia used the approach to finance other sustainable energy projects.
+A win-win for everyone!
+After the first successful investments through this model in 2016, Som Energia used the approach to finance over EUR 3,5 million sustainable energy projects in Spain.